ruka58/ruka58.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our recent paper titled "BarkBeetle: Stealing Decision Tree Models with Fault Injection" is available on <a href="https://arxiv.org/abs/2507.06986">arXiv</a>
+Our paper titled "BarkBeetle: Stealing Decision Tree Models with Fault Injection" is available on <a href="https://arxiv.org/abs/2507.06986">arXiv</a>